spectrocloud/librarium/packages/docs/content/09-registries-and-packs/1-adding-a-custom-registry.md

 * Required minimum machine compute specifications - 1 vCPU and 2GB Memory.

-* HTTP utility *htpasswd* is required to be installed for user auth encryption.

-* Required minimum machine compute specifications - 1 vCPU and 2GB Memory.

-* Firewall ports 443/80 are required to be opened on the machine to allow traffic from the management console and Spectro CLI tool.

 # Deploying a pack registry server

 Spectro Cloud provides a docker image for the pack registry server.
 The following steps need to be performed to deploy the pack registry server using this docker image:-